Johnson presses EU to give way amid no-deal Brexit warnings

 Before he took office, Johnson said the odds of Britain leaving the EU without a deal were a million to one.

+The pound's woes illustrate concerns in the markets over a no-deal Brexit.
 Economists warn that leaving the bloc without an agreement on terms would disrupt trade by imposing tariffs and customs checks between Britain and the bloc.
-The British government's financial watchdog says that could send the value of the pound plummeting and push the U.K. into recession.
+The British government's financial watchdog says that could send the value of the pound plummeting further and push the U.K. into recession.

 The Confederation of British Industry, the country's biggest business lobby group, urged both Britain and the EU to accelerate Brexit preparations.
 It made 200 recommendations , including new laws, new IT systems and agreements to temporarily maintain some common regulations.